ekataglobal/Whitepages-Pro-Documentation/WhitePages PRO API 1.1.md

 *Documentation and Implementation Guide for WhitePages PRO API Version 1.1*

-Copyright 2013, WhitePages, Inc.

-Last updated: September 26, 2013

 ## Introduction and Overview

-WhitePages, Inc PRO API gives businesses the ability to easily integrate and leverage its industry leading People and Business search.
+WhitePages PRO API gives businesses the ability to easily integrate and leverage its industry leading People and Business search.
 The API is accessed via a RESTful interface using simple HTTP GET requests.
 The WhitePages.com API will provide XML responses by default.
 Optionally,